StochasticBiology/hypermk/README.md

 References
 ---

+Chapters 7 and 8 of https://bio.libretexts.org/Bookshelves/Evolutionary_Developmental_Biology/Phylogenetic_Comparative_Methods_(Harmon) are excellent reading on the Mk model.

 [1] Pagel, M., 1994.
 Detecting correlated evolution on phylogenies: a general method for the comparative analysis of discrete characters.
 Proceedings of the Royal Society of London.
 Series B: Biological Sciences, 255(1342), pp.37-45.

 [2] Lewis, P.O., 2001.
 A likelihood approach to estimating phylogeny from discrete morphological character data.
 Systematic biology, 50(6), pp.913-925.